Arts and Sciences Community Lecture Series Grant

 4) Short description of speaker's accomplishments, include CV and/or URL

-5) Short description of the diversity, equity, inclusion/multicultural dimension of the speaker
+5) Short description of the community, multiculturalism, well-being and belonging dimension of the speaker

 7) Estimated budget, including other funding sources